 As fall protection and fall prevention are so important to the construction worker's health and safety, OSHA recommends frequently including tips in toolbox talks and construction safety meetings with employees.

 OSHA also requires employees to be trained on the appropriate use of fall protection and fall prevention.
 Common fall protection topics for front line construction workers include:

-Please download our free Fall Prevention Toolbox Talk Checklist, which supplements the OSHA Fall Prevention Training Guide and walks you through steps for leading fall-related toolbox talks on ladder safety, scaffolding safety, and roofing work safety.
+Please download our free Fall Prevention Toolbox Talk Checklist, which supplements the OSHA Fall Prevention Training Guide and walks you through steps for leading fall-related toolbox talks.

 With Vector EHS management software, your company can utilize the software to manage multiple aspects of your fall prevention program including job safety analysis, inspections, and fall protection training.
 For more information contact us today.